SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 5. **Fiat-Shamir Security**: The non-interactive proofs are secure in the random oracle model {{ORRU-FS}}:
    - The transcript includes all public values to prevent malleability
-   - Domain separation prevents cross-protocol attacks
+   - Domain separation prevents cross-protocol attacks; deployments MUST use unique domain separators to prevent parameter collision attacks between different services
    - Length-prefixing prevents ambiguity in parsing

 ## Privacy Properties